mathewbushuru/ProSearchX/docs/README.md

 Builds the app for production to the `build` folder.

+#### Data model

+I plan to implement authentication later on in the project to allow saving search history.

+- User - can have one of these roles:

+  - `GUEST` can:

+    - create search queries

+  - `USER` - can:
+    - create search queries
+    - edit own profile
+    - edit/delete search history
+    - delete own profile

 ## ⚙️ Project Configuration

-The application has been bootstrapped using `Create React App` for simplicity.
+The application has been bootstrapped using `Create React App`

 #### Absolute imports